 Technology has advanced acne scar removal treatments quite a bit over the past few decades.
 Scars resulting from blemishes are no longer something one has to deal with.

 These kinds of scars can take over large parts of the face, chest, back, or shoulders.
 They alter the texture of the skin, which makes them impossible to cover up.
 Options to deal with them used to be few and far between, but this is no longer the case.
 Here’s a look at the history of acne scar removal.
 It’s amazing how far we’ve come.
+If you’re curious about laser treatment for acne scars near you, you’ve come to the right place.

 When skin grafting first came about, it quickly became the go-to answer for practically everything skin-related.
 From scars to tattoos, everything was treated with grafting.
 This procedure is done by removing a piece of the skin, typically from behind the ear or another place that’s minimally visible, and using it to cover a scarred area.
 It’s still performed today, typically on acne scars that leave large divots or indentations in the skin, but results vary drastically.
 Those whose scars are small and stand-alone will often see good results, but those with many acne scars hardly saw a difference.
 Skin grafting can also leave the skin bumpy and unattractive.